 Facebook’s remote workers of the future could work in AR-powered virtual offices

-According to “Boz,” the technology shown in the eight-second video is a mixed reality concept that “builds on existing technologies like Passthrough to allow people to switch between real and virtual worlds.”
+According to “Boz,” the tech shown in the eight-second video is a mixed reality concept that “builds on existing technologies like Passthrough to allow people to switch between real and virtual worlds.”
 Depicted in the clip is someone moving around and resizing virtual, floating desktop displays to work on various projects.
-Passthrough technology allows for these tools to be projected onto someone’s actual surroundings in real time, as well as lets them use their real, physical tools like a keyboard.
+Passthrough technology allows for these tools to be projected onto someone’s actual surroundings in real-time, as well as lets them use their real, physical tools like a keyboard.

 While this preview was just a sneak peek of what could be, Facebook stated that “We envision a dynamic virtual work environment anchored by genuine social presence.
-Next-generation devices would give people infinite workspaces with configurable virtual screens, whiteboards, and other visionary tools.”
-RGA
+Next-generation devices would give people infinite workspaces with configurable virtual screens, whiteboards and other visionary tools.”
+CL

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.